spatialstatisticsupna/Multivariate_confounding/README.md

 # A one-step spatial+ approach to mitigate spatial confounding in multivariate spatial areal models
-This repository contains the R code to implement the methods described in the paper entitled "A one-step spatial+ approach to mitigate spatial confounding in multivariate spatial areal models" (Urdangarin et al., 2023) as well as the R code to create the figures and tables presented in the paper.
+This repository contains the R code to implement the methods described in the paper entitled "A simplified spatial+ approach to mitigate spatial confounding in multivariate spatial areal models" (Urdangarin et al., 2023) as well as the R code to create the figures and tables presented in the paper.

 ## Table of contents